hyperfy-xyz/hyperfy/docs/scripting/nodes/types/Prim.md

 - `box` and `sphere` primitives have exact physics collision shapes
 - `cylinder`, `cone`, and `torus` use box approximations for physics
 - `plane` uses a thin box for collision
-- Physics bodies are positioned with their bottom at y=0 to match the visual geometry
+- Physics bodies are centered to match the visual geometry
 - Dynamic bodies require the `mass` property to be set
 - Trigger volumes don't cause physical collisions but can detect overlaps
 - Physics callbacks (onContactStart, etc.) receive the other colliding object as a parameter